cimeson/octopus-energy-metrics/README.md

 https://www.guylipman.com/octopus/api_guide.html

 This was quite frustrating as I had originally planned to do this as a prometheus based exporter, but when the data isn't near realtime, it makes it very tricky to handle, instead I opted to feed the data into InfluxDB.
 This is because you can specify the timestamp of the data point when you write it into Influx, meaning that I can poll the API for "new" data every so often, and back load it into influx.

 More information can be found on my blog [here](https://ainsey11.com/monitoring-my-energy-consumption-with-octopus-energy-grafana-influxdb-and-node-js/)

-## Requirements

-This can either be ran in docker or natively in a nodejs environment.
-You will need:
- - An Octopus Energy Account
- - An Octopus API Key
- - An SMETS1 or SMETS2 compatible smart meter, sending readings into Octopus (they must be visible in the octopus dashboard)
- - NodeJS installed or docker
- - An InfluxDB server running with a token generated and a bucket created

 ## Docker